 Here’s a close-up of a good bit of the back panel, and you can see that some of the stitching is not yet complete.
 For example, I still have to fill in a few of the flowers, add leaves, etc.

 This little section is made up of a variety of stitches.
 The bold blue line is Portuguese knotted stem stitch.
 On the outside of this, in light blue forming the little pointed outline, is a fly stitch border.
 Inside the “wave” are a few rows of open buttonhole, and then a stem stitch filled area (in green), and the center of the motif is filled with lazy daisies with French knot centers.
-On the right side under the tip of the wave is a ribbed spider web wheel, surrounded by chain stitch, with some feather stitching filling in.

 Here’s another close up of a part of the back panel.
 The waves or swishes are stem stitch, used as filling.
 There’s a little cluster of French knots filling in down at the base of the photo, and some seeding can be seen above the dark green chain stitch band.